Michael J Clark (wassname)

 Weak-to-strong character steering (WIP, with Lyptus)

 Weight steering offers an interface where a weaker model can modify a larger model’s moral character by interviewing it and creating persona pairs (weight steering because it beats activation steering by my measures).
 It can be iterative, can hopefully allow a large gap between weak and strong, and might even scale favourably with model size.
-It’s a work in progress, it’s hard to get it working reliably with small models.
+Early draft is public now: a 9B teacher steering a 27B student toward “defer less to authority, care more”, with no human labels.

 Released along the way: steering-lite (hackable, calibrated activation steering), lora-lite (single-file LoRA on forward hooks), steer-heal-love (KL-constrained repeated steering that stays coherent), tinymfv (fast logprob eval of moral preference change).